wardle/hermes/README.md

 * `--allowed-origin "*"` is equivalent to `--allowed-origins "*"`
 * `--locale` sets the default locale.
 This is used as a default if clients do not specify their preference. e.g. `--locale=en-GB`

+By default, the default locale will be determined by looking at which language reference sets are installed.

 #### 7. Run a HL7 FHIR terminology web service

 You can use [`hades`](https://github.com/wardle/hades) together with the